Museum of Sports Launches Radio Show We’re Talkin’ Memories & Memorabilia. Now on WWDB 860AM.

 Contact: Lou Scheinfeld 215-651-7510

-The Museum of Sports is on The Air!
+The Museum of Sports is in its Third Year, now on WWDB 860am and on Facebook.

 If there’s one thing Philly’s crazed sports fans cherish more than their teams and stars, it’s their memories and collections.